fabmax/physx-jni/README.md

 ## Library Coverage

-This is still work in progress, but the bindings already include many major parts of the PhysX SDK:
+This is still work in progress, but the bindings already include most major parts of the PhysX SDK (except the fancy new stuff):
 - [x] Basics
     - Static and dynamic actors
     - All geometry types (box, capsule, sphere, plane, convex mesh, triangle mesh and height field)
 - [x] All joint types (revolute, spherical, prismatic, fixed, distance and D6)
 - [x] Articulations
-- [ ] Vehicles
+- [x] Vehicles
 - [x] Character controllers
 - [ ] CUDA support
     - [x] Rigid bodies